 The message may see about your Apple ID being disabled may be different, depending on what Apple device you’re trying to log in to or what version of OS it’s running.

 Here are some of the messages you might see:

 - “This Apple ID has been disabled for security reasons”

 - “You can’t sign in because your account was disabled for security reasons”

 - “This Apple ID has been locked for security reasons”

-So if one of these messages show up on your iPhone screen, your Apple ID is disabled.
-Even if you know the correct Apple ID or password you won’t be able to login to your account.
+So, if one of these messages shows up on your iPhone screen, your Apple ID is disabled.
+Even if you know the correct Apple ID or password you won’t be able to log in to your account.

 You should note to never use third-party websites to unlock your Apple ID because you can get scammed.
 Only call the official Apple Support phone lines for assistance from Apple.